fraterenz/adversarial/README.md

 1. create a new app with `uv`: `uv init --app test-adv --python 3.13`
 2. `cd` into `test-adv`: `cd test-adv`
 2. install this library into the project `uv add git+https://github.com/fraterenz/adversarial`
-3. download the pretrained model manually: `curl -O -L https://www.dropbox.com/scl/fi/3cfjlzp4ls8n5imtfe51d/resnet50-11ad3fa6.pth?rlkey=zxaaj95mzlsd4tv7vjos0kwc5&st=om7rfwgo&dl=0`
+3. download the pretrained model manually: `curl -O -L "https://www.dropbox.com/scl/fi/3cfjlzp4ls8n5imtfe51d/resnet50-11ad3fa6.pth?rlkey=zxaaj95mzlsd4tv7vjos0kwc5&st=om7rfwgo&dl=0"`
-4. use the library as indicated bellow, copy code into `main.py` replacing `/path/to/image` with the folder where the image is stored.
+4. use the library: create a `main.py` and copy-paste the code below replacing `/path/to/image` with the folder where the image is stored.
 5. run main `uv run main.py log_cli=true --log-cli-level=INFO`

-After having performed the steps above, load the library into a new main and use it as `uv run python main.py`.
+An example of a `main.py` performing the attack that can be run with `uv run main.py log_cli=true --log-cli-level=INFO`:
 ```python
 from pathlib import Path
 from adversarial import Category, model